What to see and do in Maitland, NSW for couples and families

 The menu prioritises food that matches well with the wines produced at Daniel and Jane Maroulis’s East Gresford vineyard, first established by Charles Boydell in 1826.

+Duke’s Restaurant and Bar is another relative newcomer, opening its doors in historic Roseneath House in East Maitland in December 2020.

+The cosy neighbourhood restaurant led by local chef Timothy Duke has a seasonal menu with dishes such as roast bone marrow with radish and eschalot salad and housemade ravioli with Warrigal greens.

-The spotlight should also be on Maitland’s newest hipster hang, Cult of the Scorpion, for quirky cocktails.
+The spotlight should also be on Maitland’s newest hipster hang, Cult of the Scorpion, for quirky cocktails and its good vibes only ethos.

 Continue your contemporary bar crawl to The Pourhouse nearby, which is primarily an alehouse but also part live music venue and eatery; it’s where craft beer, classic cocktails and considered pub grub coexist in perfect harmony.

-Maitland Taste Deconstructed, Maitland Aroma and Bitter & Twisted also draw local artisan food and drinks out into the open air at festivals that allow you to zero in and eat local specialties such as Donarch Fine Chocolate.
+Maitland Taste, Maitland Aroma and Bitter & Twisted also draw local artisan food and drinks out into the open air at festivals.

+Pubs, restaurants and cafés are scattered throughout the city so there’s ample opportunity for you to zero in and eat local.
+For the sweet tooth, make sure to visit Donarch Fine Chocolate.

 Head to Bikesmith & Espresso Bar to kick-start the day and connect with cyclists who enjoy a morning brew.
 To find more places to eat and drink in Maitland, click here.